Weather StoryAlmanac, microseasons, and the day's weather story.

 Climate

-Clovis, California lies in a hot-summer Mediterranean climate zone.
-January means settle near 48°F, while July averages 84°F — a 36°F swing between the coldest and warmest months.
+Clovis, California occupies a hot-summer Mediterranean zone, with January means near 48°F and July around 84°F — a 36°F swing.

 ZIP codes in Clovis